lw8192/Red-Team-Dev/Python/README.md

 # Python for Purple Teamers
+## Python2 vs Python3
+Some legacy code is still Python2, but most modern scripts are written in Python3.
+Main differences: older libraries, strings are stored as ASCII (Python3 - unicode), calculations are rounded down to the nearest whole number (ie 5/2 = 2), no () needed for print statements.
 ## Dev Enviroments
 Windows: use Visual Studio Code and install Pylance and Python (IntelliSense (Pylance) extensions.
 Install Python on Windows: